Veklury® (remdesivir)

 Real-World Mortality Data

 This document is in response to your request for information regarding Veklury® (remdesivir [RDV]) and real-world mortality data.
-This response was developed according to principles of evidencebased medicine and only contains data from large, retrospective real-world studies (N≥50,000) that were published in peer-reviewed journals and included patients infected with COVID-19 during the Omicron-predominant variant of concern (VOC) period to present.
+This response was developed according to principles of evidencebased medicine and only contains data from large, retrospective real-world studies (N≥50,000) that were published in peer-reviewed journals and included patients infected with COVID-19 from the Omicron-predominant variant of concern (VOC) period to present.

 Some data may be outside of the US FDA-approved prescribing information.
 In providing this data, Gilead Sciences, Inc. is not making any representation as to its clinical relevance or to the use of any Gilead product(s).
 For information about the approved conditions of use of any Gilead drug product, please consult the FDA-approved prescribing information.